katelynbischoff/katelynbischoff/README.md

 - If you're on [LinkedIn](https://www.linkedin.com/in/katelyn-bischoff/) - I would love to connect with you!

 #### **Tooling**
-Snowflake • AWS • Sigma Computing • Tableau • Looker Studio • Jira
+Snowflake • AWS • Sigma Computing • Tableau • Looker Studio • Jira • Airflow

 #### **Languages**
 PostgreSQL • Python (Pandas, NumPy) • R